jbukoski/RestorationMetaAnalysis/README.md

-# Socio Economic and Ecological Restoration Meta Analysis Project
+Economic and Ecological Restoration Meta Analysis Project

 ### Repository created to host all scripts used in Socio Economic and Ecological Restoration Meta Analysis